Nigeria Centre for Disease Control: COVID-19

-The first confirmed case of COVID-19 in Nigeria was discovered at the Mainland Infectious Disease Hospital, Yaba, on the 27th of February 2020.
+The first confirmed case of COVID-19 in Nigeria was discovered at the Mainland Infectious Disease Hospital, Yaba, on 27 February 2020.
 Before the arrival of the index case, the NCDC had developed various measures to prevent the entry of COVID-19 into the country and to detect its presence on arrival.
 Some of the measures included increasing surveillance at ports of entry through body temperature measurements, collecting the contact details of travelers arriving from COVID-19 hotspots, and using SORMAS and the Mobile Strengthening and Outbreak Response Management System (MSERS) for case-cased reporting and aggregate reporting of suspected cases respectively.

-The NCDC established a multi-sectoral National Coronavirus Preparedness Group (NCPG) on the 26th of January 2020 to execute regular epidemic intelligence gathering, intensive risk communications, and strengthening of laboratory capacity for testing in preparation for the disease.
-It then transitioned into a PHEOC on February 28, 2021 when the first case in Nigeria was detected.
-The PHEOC promptly developed an incident action plan to coordinate NCDC’s COVID-19 response activities across key response areas of coordination, epidemiology and surveillance, laboratory, IPC, case management, risk communication, logistics and several others.
+The NCDC established a multi-sectoral National Coronavirus Preparedness Group (NCPG) on 26 January 2020 to execute regular epidemic intelligence gathering, intensive risk communications, and strengthening of laboratory capacity for testing in preparation for the disease.
+It then transitioned into a PHEOC on February 28, 2021, when the first case in Nigeria was detected.
+The PHEOC promptly developed an incident action plan to coordinate NCDC's COVID-19 response activities across key response areas of coordination, epidemiology and surveillance, laboratory, IPC, case management, risk communication, logistics and several others.
 State PHEOCs also adopted the pillars to increase response efforts in controlling COVID-19 within their respective States.

 The first COVID-19 case in Nigeria prompted President Muhammadu Buhari to establish the Presidential Steering Committee (PSC) on COVID-19, formally known as the Presidential Task Force (PTF) on COVID-19, on March 9, 2020.
 The Director-General represents the NCDC as a member of the PSC by supporting the implementation of multi-sectoral activities.
 With oversight from the PSC, the NCDC leads the national public health response on COVID-19 in Nigeria.
-The NCDC’s role in the PSC has contributed to the execution of several measures such as the compulsory use of face masks in public settings, temporary closure and safe re-opening of National Youth Service Corps orientation camps, temporary closure and safe re-opening of airports for domestic and international travel, temporary closure and safe re-opening of educational institutions, and restriction of large gatherings.
+The NCDC's role in the PSC has contributed to the execution of several measures such as the compulsory use of face masks in public settings, temporary closure and safe re-opening of National Youth Service Corps orientation camps, temporary closure and safe re-opening of airports for domestic and international travel, temporary closure and safe re-opening of educational institutions, and restriction of large gatherings.
 During the onset of the COVID-19 pandemic in Nigeria, the NCDC supported the deployment of Rapid Response Teams in States and the Federal Capital Territory to support case tracking.
 52 Rapid Response Teams were deployed to several States in 2020.